Noni: benefits, dosage, contraindications

 Osteoarthritis ✪✪✪✪✪

-An open pilot study by Wang et al. (2011) examined the effects of Tahitian noni juice (Tahitian Noni Juice, TNJ) in 82 patients aged 40 to 75 suffering from knee or hip osteoarthritis.
-Participants consumed 88 mL of TNJ per day for 90 days, without any other medicinal treatment for arthritis.
-Results showed significant improvements in mobility, hand and arm functions, daily tasks, social activity, arthritic pain, mood, and strain.
+An open pilot study by Wang et al. (2011) examined the effects of Tahitian noni juice (Tahitian Noni Juice, TNJ) in 82 patients aged 40 to 75 years with knee or hip osteoarthritis.
+The participants consumed 88 mL of TNJ per day for 90 days, with no other drug treatment for arthritis.
+The results showed significant improvements in mobility, hand and arm function, daily tasks, social activity, arthritic pain, mood and tension.

 Posologie